naoina/kocha/docs/controller.md

 }
 ```

-If you want to your own JSON format, please use [Render](#Render) with ContentType specified to *application/json*.
+If you want to render your own JSON format, please use [Render](#Render) with ContentType specified to *application/json*.

 ### RenderXML *([godoc]({{ site.godoc }}#Controller.RenderXML))*

-Render a context as XML.
-See [xml.Marshal](http://golang.org/pkg/encoding/xml/#Marshal) for encodes details.
+Render context as XML.
+See [xml.Marshal](http://golang.org/pkg/encoding/xml/#Marshal) for encode details.

 ```go
 import "encoding/xml"